DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Configuration.md

 WLC PORTS

-- WLC PORTS are the PHYSICAL PORTS that cables connect to
+- WLC ports are the PHYSICAL ports that cables connect to
-- WLC INTERFACES are the logical interfaces within the WLC (ie: SVIs on a SWITCH)
+- WLC interfaces are the logical interfaces within the WLC (ie: SVIs on a SWITCH)
-- WLCs have a few different PORTS:
+- WLCs have a few different ports:
     - SERVICE PORT
-        - A dedicated MANAGEMENT PORT
+        - A dedicated management port
-        - Used for OUT-OF-BAND management
+        - Used for out-of-band management
-        - Must connected to a SWITCH ACCESS PORT because it only supports one VLAN
+        - Must connected to a SWITCH ACCESS port because it only supports one VLAN
-        - This PORT can be used to connect to the DEVICE while it is booting, performing system recovery, etc.
+        - This port can be used to connect to the DEVICE while it is booting, performing system recovery, etc.
     - DISTRIBUTION SYSTEM PORT
-        - These are the standard NETWORK PORTS that connect to the “DISTRIBUTION SYSTEM” (WIRED NETWORK) and are used for DATA traffic.
+        - These are the standard NETWORK ports that connect to the “DISTRIBUTION SYSTEM” (WIRED NETWORK) and are used for DATA traffic.
-        - These PORTS usually connect to SWITCH TRUNK PORTS, and if multiple distribution PORTS are used they can form a LAG
+        - These ports usually connect to SWITCH TRUNK ports, and if multiple distribution ports are used they can form a LAG
     - CONSOLE PORT
-        - This is a standard CONSOLE PORT, either RJ45 or USB
+        - This is a standard CONSOLE port, either RJ45 or USB
     - REDUNDANCY PORT
-        - This PORT is used to connect to another WLC to form a HIGH AVAILABILITY (HA) pair
+        - This port is used to connect to another WLC to form a high availability (HA) pair

 ![image](https://github.com/psaumur/CCNA/assets/106411237/cec94d93-d58b-43b1-8e5e-f4c07ee430fd)